chibat/healthcheck-notifier/README.md

 ## Specification

-* If HipChat settings is blank, does not notify by HipChat.
+* If HipChat settings are blank, does not notify with HipChat.
-* If Mail settings is blank, does not notify by Mail.
+* If Mail settings are blank, does not notify with Mail.
 * If this gets healthcheck error of target applications, notifies.
 If this continues to get an error, does not notify.
 * If this gets healthcheck success after healthcheck error, notifies.